michelpf/michelpf.github.io/_posts/2017-10-30-public-datasets.md

 published: true
 layout: post
 future: true
-title:  "Public Datasets"
+title: Public Datasets
 category: Machine Learning
 ---
 Follow my curated public data sources for machine learning studies.
 Please, if you know any good dataset which is not listed, let me know.

 ### Streaming

-Twitter API (https://dev.twitter.com/streaming/overview)- The twitter API is a classic source for streaming data.
+[Twitter API] (https://dev.twitter.com/streaming/overview)- The twitter API is a classic source for streaming data.
 You can track tweets, hashtags, and more.

 StockTwits API (https://stocktwits.com/developers/docs) - StockTwits is like a twitter for traders and investors.
 You can expand this dataset in many interesting ways by joining it to time series datasets using the timestamp and ticker symbol.